Information For Parents.

 If you're thinking about giving your child a smartphone or social media account, start by asking yourself two key questions:

-Are you prepared for your child to have access to the entire internet?
+• Are you prepared for your child to have access to the entire internet?

-Are you ready for the entire internet to have access to your child?
+• Are you ready for the entire internet to have access to your child?

 If the answer to either is "no," then it's best to hold off on introducing smartphones or social media.
-Most experts do not recommend giving kids access to these before age 16, as younger children may not have the emotional resilience or understanding of privacy to navigate these platforms safely.
+Most experts do not recommend giving children access to these before age 16, as younger children may not have the emotional resilience or understanding of privacy to navigate these platforms safely.

 Our Recommendations:

-Only a very basic phone, with no apps, and no internet browser.
+Age 11-13 - Only a very basic phone, with no apps, and no internet browser.

-Still no social media until 16+, but can have a phone with more features than age 11-13.
+Age 14-16 - Still no social media until 16+, but can have a phone with more features than age 11-13.

 Download Our Guides